branovuk/Week-4-assignment/README.md

 3. R script called run_analysis.R that does requested tasks:

-    Merges the training and the test sets to create one data set;/n Extracts only the measurements on the mean and standard deviation for each measurement;/n Uses descriptive activity names to name the activities in the data set;/n Appropriately labels the data set with descriptive variable names;/n From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject;/n
+    Merges the training and the test sets to create one data set;

+    Extracts only the measurements on the mean and standard deviation for each measurement;

+    Uses descriptive activity names to name the activities in the data set;

+    Appropriately labels the data set with descriptive variable names;

+    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject;

 Branislav